thesrishtisharma/thesrishtisharma/README.md

 ### Software Engineer 💻
 > 🌸 Pronouns: She/Her

-> 🎯 I am learning more and more everyday.
-Currently more focused on learning Spring security.
+> 🎯 Learning everyday.
+Currently focused on learning Spring security.
 > 👯 I am open for collaborating on any Java based project.

 > ✨ You can get to know me more at [srishtisharma](https://srishtisharma.vercel.app/)